 But I just kept going, ignoring all the warning signs that something wasn't quite right

-How?
-I hired and worked with a coach myself and started to examine how I saw the world and take a look at all my ideas about how I had to be
+How did I do this?
+It’s very hard to walk this path alone.
+So, I hired and worked with a coach myself and started to examine how I saw the world and take a look at all my ideas about how I had to be

 I was able to see my blinds spots, question and examine my fears, and get in touch with that inner voice I had been ignoring for so long.
 And you know what that felt like?

 But, once I could see more clearly I had to learn an entirely new way of navigating the world and making choices, for the first time doing things because I wanted to, not because I should!